plaf2000/ethz-summaries/eprog/eprog_en.md

 // myArrayCopy and myArray are {0,18,2}
 ```

-Furthermore, the changes that happens in another method remains visible even after the method gets called, unlike normal variables.
+Furthermore, the changes that happens in another method remains visible even after the method gets called, unlike primitive type variables.
 For example:

 ```java
 public static void main(String[] args) {